Glenfield cardiac unit campaigners welcome ruling

-The Department of Health's Safe and Sustainable review examined all of England's child cardiac units in a bid to concentrate services in fewer, better units.'Unsettling time'
+The Department of Health's Safe and Sustainable review examined all of England's child cardiac units in a bid to concentrate services in fewer, better units.

 The west London hospital challenged the way the consultation was carried out by NHS bosses.